The ultimate Amazon FBA guide: Step by step to your own business! [Incl. checklist]

 3. To-do: Application for tax numbers

-Even if the small business regulation may apply at the beginning of the “Amazon” adventure, this will not last forever, which is why it is still important to have a VAT identification number already.
+Even if the small business regulation may still apply at the beginning of the “Amazon” adventure, this will not last forever, which is why it is still important to have a VAT identification number already.
 Otherwise, sellers may end up paying taxes twice.
 Normally, merchants receive gross invoices with specified VAT.
 However, since Amazon is based in Luxembourg, sellers receive net invoices, on the basis of which the merchant pays their VAT.

 However, if no tax ID is registered in Seller Central, the trading company plays it safe and pays the VAT itself.
 This does not exempt the merchant from their obligation to ensure the payment of the tax, provided the small business regulation no longer applies.
-To avoid the suspicion of tax evasion, the merchant would also pay the VAT – thus paying twice.
+To avoid being suspected of tax evasion, the merchant would also pay the VAT – thus paying twice.
 Ideally, sole proprietors should also seek a tax advisor for tax matters.

 4. To-do: Application for the EORI number